TanmayGupta17/File_Organizer/README.md

 # File_Organizer

 The File Organizer is an automated system designed to streamline the process of sorting and organizing files based on their type, such as images and videos.
-By leveraging the watchdog library, it monitors changes in a specified directory in real-time and automatically moves files to your desired locations.
+By leveraging the watchdog library, it monitors changes in a specified directory in real-time and automatically moves files to your desired locations.This tool is ideal for anyone looking to maintain an organized file system without manual intervention.

 ## Key Features
 ### Automated Sorting: